 SAPSJC has a wonderful ecomission - to nurture young minds to think green!
-This school has been working with the Kids for environmental education into the school curriculum.
-Every year on of SAPSJC celebrate Global Tiger Day.
+This school has been working with the Kids for Tigers programme to integrate environmental education into the school curriculum.
+Every year on July 29, students and teachers of SAPSJC celebrate Global Tiger Day.
 During the celebration, several nature-themed activities are organised, such as mask making, creating posters with environmental slogans, animal face painting, and more.
-The school also conducts cleanliness drives, and encourages students to make art as 'Best out of Waste' Environment Day by planting medicinal and flowering plants.
+The school also conducts cleanliness drives, and encourages students to make art as 'Best out of Waste'.
+Environment Day by planting medicinal and flowering plants.
 The students also learned how to sow seeds!
-SAPSJC aims to mould their students into responsible, eco conscious citizens
+SAPSJC aims to mould their students into responsible, ecoconscious citizens.